A New Day Has Come (song)

-"A New Day Has Come" is a song by Canadian singer Celine Dion for her seventh English-language album of the same name (2002).
+"A New Day Has Come" is a song by Canadian singer Celine Dion for her seventh English-language album of the same name (2002), this being the title track.
 The song was written by Aldo Nova and Stephan Moccio and produced by Walter Afanasieff and Nova.
 It was released as the album's lead single on 11 March 2002 by Columbia Records and Epic Records.
 "A New Day Has Come" is a piano-driven ballad in 6/8 time.
-However, the midtempo radio version, co-produced and remixed by Christian B & Marc Dold of (S.A.F. - Swiss American Federation) along with Ric Wake, converted the song into 4/4 time, added guitars and other electronic elements and was released as the lead single.
-Both versions are included on the album.
+The midtempo radio version, co-produced and remixed by Christian B and Marc Dold of S.A.F.
+(Swiss American Federation) along with Ric Wake, reworked the track into 4/4 time, added guitars and electronic elements, and was issued as the lead single.
+Both versions appear on the album.

-Dion revealed that the song represents the birth of her child René-Charles Angélil.
-It received positive reviews from music critics, who complimented Dion's vocals and its uplifting lyrics.
+Dion stated that the song reflects the birth of her son René-Charles Angélil.
+It received positive reviews from music critics, who praised Dion's vocals and its uplifting lyrics.
 The music video was directed by Dave Meyers and premiered in March 2002.
-The song was a success around the world, reaching top ten on the Canadian Singles Chart, UK Singles Chart and many European charts; while reaching number 22 on the Billboard Hot 100 and topping for 21 weeks the Hot Adult Contemporary Tracks chart.
-The song was later included on compilations My Love: Essential Collection, Complete Best, Ultimate Box in 2008 as well as The Best So Far...
-2018 Tour Edition in 2018.
+The song was successful internationally, reaching the top 10 on the Canadian Singles Chart, UK Singles Chart, and several European charts, while reaching number 22 on the Billboard Hot 100 and topping the Hot Adult Contemporary Tracks chart for 21 weeks.
+It was later included on the compilations My Love: Essential Collection, Complete Best, Ultimate Box (2008), and The Best So Far...
+2018 Tour Edition (2018).

-On 25 July 2025, Swedish DJ and producer Sebastian Ingrosso (a member of Swedish House Mafia), released the single "A New Day", with Dion, remixing "A New Day Has Come".
+On 25 July 2025, Swedish DJ and producer Sebastian Ingrosso, a member of the Swedish House Mafia, released a progressive house remix of "A New Day Has Come", titled "A New Day".

 Background

 In 2000, Dion announced that she was taking a break from her career.
-During the time away, she focused on her personal life and gave birth to her first child René-Charles Angélil.
-After two years, Dion announced her return and admitted she was eager to get back into the studio:
+During this time, she focused on her personal life and gave birth to her first child, René-Charles Angélil.
+After two years, she confirmed her return and said she was eager to record new material:

 "I couldn't wait to go back into the recording studio.
 And, I loved the songs that people wrote for me on this album.
 Those songs became even closer to me because, the fact that I took two years off, they wrote songs for me that were even closer to my emotions.
 I had things to talk about.
 I had things to sing about.
 It was a fun adventure, no pressure, relaxed, smooth, powerful but controlled.
 I really had a wonderful time.
 And to see my friends again, it was great".

-"A New Day Has Come" was released on 6 February 2002 to radio stations in the US.
-It was released on 11 March 2002 internationally and was included on Dion's album A New Day Has Come.
-In October 2008, "A New Day Has Come" was included on the compilation My Love: Essential Collection.
+"A New Day Has Come" was sent to US radio stations on 6 February 2002.
+It was released internationally on 11 March 2002 and included on Dion's album A New Day Has Come.
+In October 2008, "A New Day Has Come" was added to the compilation My Love: Essential Collection.